The History of the ISI

 Beginnings of ISI

-In June 1885, the Statistical Society of London organized its Golden Jubilee Meeting.
+In June 1885, the Statistical Society of London organised its Golden Jubilee Meeting.
 The Society was created in 1834, but the Jubilee’s celebration was postponed by one year because of the sudden death of the Duke of Albany, the fourth son of HM the Queen Victoria, on 28 March 1884.

 Adolphe Quételet